in your browser.

 Item - Warrior T19 Protection 2P Bonus

-provides a significant increase to damage reduction while Shield Block is active, making maintaining its uptime even more important.
+provides an increase to damage reduction while Shield Block is active, making maintaining its uptime even more important.

 Item - Warrior T19 Protection 4P Bonus

-, in conjunction with the prior bonus, provides considerable Rage via Critical Blocks, making Mastery an even more excellent stat!
+, in conjunction with the prior bonus, provides Rage via Critical Blocks, making Mastery even better!

 Rage of the Fallen